avlachid/DISP-Portfolio/README.md

-# DISP Portfolio
+# Portfolio Deliverable - Business Architecture -

-This repository contains the components of the DISP Portfolio.
+The directory contains a file of Zachaman Framework of Information Systems Architecture and a brief description of the enterprise and the role of the information systems.